-How To Change The Default Browser In iOS 14 – Bye, Safari, Hello, Chrome or Firefox!
+How To Change The Default iPhone Browser – Bye, Safari, Hello, Chrome or Firefox!

 Apple is largely–and rightly–credited with making the first true mobile web browser that was easy to use.
 This goes back all the way to the original iPhone when the operating system was known as “iPhone OS 1.0.”
 While this operating system was archaic by today’s standards, it did bundle in the Safari mobile web browser.

-With iOS 14, Apple is now allowing users to set other third-party browsers as the default iPhone browser.
+With iOS 14 and later, Apple now allows users to set other third-party browsers as the default iPhone browser.

 How To Change The Default Browser In iOS 14Pin